Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-03-28-Distributed_Representations_Of_Sentences_and_Documents.md

 So when you test with test data. you have to fix the rest of vector representation except for paragraph vector on test time to learn pragraph vector.

-If you want to know information about appilication of thie method, read another paper, titled [Document Embedding with Paragraph Vectors.
-Dai et al. 2015 arXiv](https://arxiv.org/abs/1507.07998)
+If you want to know information about appilication of thie method, read another paper, titled [Document Embedding with Paragraph Vectors (Dai et al. arXiv 2015)](https://arxiv.org/abs/1507.07998)

 <div class="alert alert-success" role="alert"><i class="fa fa-check-square-o"></i> <b>Tip: </b>